-3.4 Conclusions about our Research Questions
+3.4: Conclusions about our research questions

 Overall, our data seems to suggest that the university and/or faculty members could do well to adopt a more consistent, widely known stance on the usage of old academic course materials.
-Regardless of class level, students do not seem to understand what the existing policy is.
+Students of all class levels do not seem to understand what the existing policy is, and there is even some statistical evidence to the notion that upperclassmen are even more confused.

 Undergraduates seem to be greatly aware of the academic archives that Greek fraternities and sororities, among other sources, possess.
-The great majority of students acquire such material through informal social networks, and in addition, significant proportions of students (often the majority depending on type of material) also believe that the usage of old academic materials does not constitute cheating.
+The great majority of students acquire such material through informal social networks.
+A great majority of students also believe that the usage of almost all types of old material is not cheating.